nospoonai/nospoon-ai-marketplace/docs/PRD.md

 # nospoon.ai Marketplace - Product Requirements Document

-## B2B Application Marketplace for Business Growth
+## Agent as a Service Marketplace

-### "Your curated marketplace for enterprise-ready business applications"
+### "Your marketplace for intelligent AI agents that seamlessly connect to your business tools"

 ---